 These paleo Almond Joy Lara bars are the perfect combination of coconut and chocolate and are super healthy.
-A filling and quick paleo snack, they’re also Whole30-compliant.
+A filling and quick paleo snack, they’re also Whole30-compliant for emergency food.
 Very similar to chocolate coconut chew Lara bars.

 So, irritated with the trap I found myself in with swapping to an emoji keyboard just to type the graphic representation of a passé “lol,” I decided to create a keyboard shortcut for the emoticon.
 I use them for my email addresses, blog and portfolio URLs, for names, and more… why not for emotions?
 So, being used to Slack’s shortcode for ?, I named her “joy” and my life was forever changed.